near/wallet-selector/packages/core/docs/api/wallet.md

   - `signerId` (`string?`): Account ID used to sign the transaction.
 Defaults to the first account.
   - `receiverId` (`string?`): Account ID to receive the transaction.
 Defaults to `contractId` defined in `.init`.
   - `actions` (`Array<Action>`): NEAR Action(s) to sign and send to the network (e.g. `FunctionCall`).
 You can find more information on `Action` [here](./transactions.md).
+  - `callbackUrl` (`string?`): Applicable to browser wallets (e.g. NEAR Wallet).
+This the callback url once the transaction is approved.

 **Returns**